HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 2. Keepalived's virtual_ip address (hereinafter referred to as VIP) is required to be the one not occupied by intranet server or other applications and on the same network segment with the compute node server.
 The format is VIP+Subnet Mask length, for example: 192.168.200.120/24.
 In this place, we shall fill in the VIP address "192.168.200.112/24" planned previously.

-3. virtual_router_id value could be selected from [1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.
+3. virtual_router_id value could be selected from \[1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.

-4. keepalived_net_interface_name is the NIC name of the Keepalived server; the name must be accurately filled in, and the format is NIC name +:1, for example: "eth0:1". (gateway device name could be viewed via "ip a" command).
+4. keepalived_net_interface_name is the NIC name of the Keepalived server; the name must be accurately filled in, and the format is NIC name + `:1`, for example: `eth0:1`. (gateway device name could be viewed via `ip a` command).

 ![](assets/install-and-deploy/image43.png)